Ketanji Brown Jackson: U.S. Court of Appeals (2021–2022)

+Nomination to the Supreme Court

-In early 2016, the Obama administration officials vetted Jackson as a potential nominee to the Supreme Court of the United States to fill the vacancy left by the death of Justice Antonin Scalia.
-Jackson was one of five candidates interviewed as a potential nominee for the vacancy.
+In early 2016, Obama administration officials vetted Jackson as a potential nominee to the Supreme Court of the United States to fill the vacancy left by the death of Justice Antonin Scalia.
+Jackson was one of five candidates interviewed as a potential nominee.

-In early 2022, news outlets speculated that Biden would nominate Jackson to the U.S. Supreme Court to fill the seat vacated by Stephen Breyer.
-Biden pledged during the 2020 United States presidential election campaign to appoint a Black woman to the court, should a vacancy occur.
+In early 2022, news outlets speculated that Biden would nominate Jackson to the U.S. Supreme Court to fill the seat vacated by Justice Breyer.
+Biden pledged during the 2020 United States presidential election campaign to appoint a black woman to the court should a vacancy occur.
 Jackson's appointment to the D.C.
-Circuit, considered to be the second most influential federal court in the United States, behind only the Supreme Court, was viewed as preparation for a potential promotion to the Supreme Court.
+Circuit, considered the second-most influential federal court, was viewed as preparation for a potential promotion to the Supreme Court.

 Jackson's potential nomination to the Supreme Court was supported by civil rights and liberal advocacy organizations.
 Her potential nomination was opposed by Republican Party leaders and senators.
 The Washington Post wrote that Jackson's experience as a public defender "has endeared her to the more liberal base of the Democratic Party".
-While her supporters have touted her history as a public defender as an asset, during her 2021 confirmation hearing, Republicans tried to cast her public defender work as a liability.
+While her supporters have touted her history as a public defender as an asset, during her 2021 confirmation hearing, Republicans tried to cast it as a liability.

-On February 25, 2022, Biden announced that Jackson was his nominee for associate justice of the Supreme Court.
+On February 25, 2022, Biden announced that Jackson was his nominee to be an associate justice of the Supreme Court.
 Her nomination was sent to the Senate on February 28.
-Her confirmation hearings before the Senate Judiciary Committee opened on March 21.
-After the Judiciary Committee deadlocked in an 11–11 vote, her nomination was advanced on April 4 by a 53–47 procedural vote in the Senate.
-She was subsequently confirmed by the same margin on April 7, 2022.
-Republicans Mitt Romney, Lisa Murkowski, and Susan Collins joined the Democrats in confirming Jackson to the Supreme Court.
-She received her judicial commission as an associate justice on April 8, 2022.
-She was sworn in and became an associate justice on June 30, 2022, at noon, when Breyer's retirement went into effect.
+Her confirmation hearing before the Senate Judiciary Committee was held on March 21.
+After the Judiciary Committee deadlocked on her nomination by an 11–11 vote, the Senate discharged the committee from further consideration of her nomination by a 53–47 vote.
+The next day, the Senate proceeded to the consideration of her nomination by a 53–47 vote, and Majority Leader Chuck Schumer then filed cloture on her nomination.
+On April 7, the Senate invoked cloture on her nomination by a 53–47 vote.
+Later that day, she was confirmed by the same margin.
+Republicans Mitt Romney, Lisa Murkowski, and Susan Collins joined all Democrats in confirming Jackson to the Supreme Court.
+She received her judicial commission as an associate justice on April 8.
+She was sworn in and became an associate justice at noon on June 30, 2022, when Breyer's retirement went into effect.